Through the Pane

 Design Philosophy:

-Believing that emotionally resonant experiences are more lasting than those absorbed intellectually, we focused on
+Believing that emotionally resonant experiences last longer than those absorbed intellectually, we focused on storytelling and carefully crafted both the space and its design to deliver it.

 Art Direction: